goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 The first goal is discharged by calling `auto` again (line 8), since we can simply apply the $(app)$ rule in this instance.
 The two remaining cases are discharged with the additional information that `trm1` is either a $\lambda$-term or a $Y$-term.

-So far, we have looked a the version of the proof using nominal Isabelle and this is especially apparent in line 19, where we use the stronger `nominal\_induct` rule, with the extra parameter `avoiding: Q Q'`, which ensures that any new bound variables will be sufficiently fresh with regards to `Q` and `Q'`, in that the fresh variables won't appear in either of the terms.
+So far, we have looked at the version of the proof using nominal Isabelle and this is especially apparent in line 19, where we use the stronger `nominal\_induct` rule, with the extra parameter `avoiding: Q Q'`, which ensures that any new bound variables will be sufficiently fresh with regards to `Q` and `Q'`, in that the fresh variables won't appear in either of the terms.
 Since bound variables are distinct in the LN representation, the equivalent proof simply uses the usual induction rule (line 19):

 ~~~{.isabelle xleftmargin=1em linenos=true}
 lemma pbeta_max_ex: